Locke0/blog/about/index.md

   order: 3
 ---

-I am an engineer that writes stuff.
+An engineer that writes stuff and hacks things.